Chelonia mydas

 Green turtles do not breed or nest in New Zealand.

-Being long-lived animals, they typically take between 20-50 years to reach sexual maturity.
-Once mature, females can breed every 3-4 years (typically in late spring to early summer), producing around 80-200 eggs which are laid at mass nesting sites.
+Being long-lived animals, they typically take upwards of 30 years to reach sexual maturity.
+Once mature, females can breed every 3-4 years (typically in late spring to early summer), producing around 80-200 eggs per nest (up to 11 nests in a season), which they dig within their natal colony.

 The sex of each individual is determined by temperature, with higher temperatures resulting in females, and cooler temperatures for males.
 Eggs hatch approximately two months after laying.